shriyamb1303/careerlinkplatform/README.md

 # CareerLink

 CareerLink is a dynamic hiring platform that connects job seekers with potential employers.
 This platform aims to streamline the job search process and provide a user-friendly interface for both job seekers and recruiters.
+Project link - https://glittering-sopapillas-245c38.netlify.app/

 ## Tech Stack